4,4'-Oxydianiline: Uses

-4,4′-Oxydianiline is used in the production of a wide variety of polymer resins.
 The primary use lies in the production of polyimide and poly(ester)imide resins.
 These resins are used for their temperature-resistant properties and are utilized in products including wire enamels, coatings, film, adhesives, insulating varnishes, coated fabrics, flame-retardant fibers, oil sealants and retainers, insulation for cables and printed circuits, and laminates and composite for aerospace vehicles.

-Other applications of 4,4′-oxydianiline include the production of poly(amide)imide resins (which are used in the manufacture of heat-resistant wire enamels and coatings), as an intermediate in the manufacture of epoxy resins and adhesives, and in the production of aromatic polyether imides.
-Its use in the production of polyimine vitrimers has also been proposed.
+4,4′-Oxydianiline is used in the production of a wide variety of polymer resins.

 A specific reaction involving industrial use of 4,4′-oxydianiline is in the production of thermostable poly(amideurea) acids, which can be prepared from 4,4′-oxydianiline, pyromellitic dianhydride, and diisocyanates.
 These poly(amideurea) acids can be used as intermediates in the syntheses of poly(imideurea)s:

+Other applications of 4,4′-oxydianiline include the production of poly(amide)imide resins (which are used in the manufacture of heat-resistant wire enamels and coatings), as an intermediate in the manufacture of epoxy resins and adhesives, and in the production of aromatic polyether imides.

+Research

+Its use in the production of polyimine vitrimers and related materials has also been proposed.